nestybox/sysbox/docs/developers-guide/build.md

 1) It must have one of the [supported Linux distros](../distro-compat.md).

--   In particular, you should have a distro that carries the `shiftfs` module (e.g., Ubuntu Server versions for Bionic, Eoan, or Focal).
-This is a requirement to build or test Sysbox.
+-   For local development and testing purposes, you can build Sysbox in any of the [supported distributions](docs/distro-compat.md).
+However, if you are planning to contribute to Sysbox's public respositories, you should then have a distro that carries the `shiftfs` module (e.g. Ubuntu Server versions for Bionic or Focal) so that you can properly test your changes with and without `shiftfs`.

 2) Docker must be installed natively (i.e., **not** with the Docker snap package).